ghsoares/goduidoc/docs/contributing/compiling.md

   - `ios` to target iOS systems;
   - `javascript` to target Web;

+- Before compiling the actual GDExtension, make sure there isn't any Godot editor with the demo project opened;
 - Now, inside `gdextension` folder, run scons with the target system:
 ```bash
 $ cd ..